Azure/data-product-streaming/CONTRIBUTING.md

 ## Pull Requests

 We encourage users to not only submit issues but also start contributing to the repository by opening pull requests to fix issues that were submitted previously.
-Please always submit an issue before opening a pull request to make the team aware of the requested change and to be able to discuss the possible implications of changes.
-Some issues or features may be quick and simple to describe and understand others may require a spec definiion to agree on changes.
+Please always submit an issue before opening a pull request to make the team aware of the requested change and to be able to discuss the possible implications of proposed changes.
+Some issues or features may be quick and simple to describe and understand while others may require a detailed spec to agree on changes.

 ### Getting Started